 Grants management software is used by a range of people within your organization for a variety of purposes — from the administrative team that will be within the system daily to executives or board members who want to see quick reports.
 Each type of user represents a vital point of view that you’ll want to capture on your requirements list.

 The best way to learn the value of a piece of software is to talk to its users: Figure out their basic needs and their day-to-day experience of the current system.
-What are their pain points?
+What are their complaints about your legacy software?
 Alternately, what is already working for them?

 Sometimes you can cover more ground at once by creating a survey.
 Allowing users to submit responses anonymously might yield answers that are more candid.
 Here are some sample questions to ask on this survey: